Browse by Medical Category

 We also understand some couples' desire to have enough embryos to freeze and use at a later time.
 The line between getting enough eggs and making the egg donor very sick often is quite thin.
 However, advances in medication protocols and techniques in the embryology laboratory help us to walk that line carefully.
 Learn more about our cryopreservation program

-The links below provide more information about conditions and diseases that might be treated within this program.
+The links below provide more information about conditions and diseases the Fertility Center treats.

 Infertility is defined by the American Society for Reproductive Medicine (ASRM) as a disease of the reproductive system that impairs the body's ability to perform the basic function of reproduction.